Barbara A. Williams

-Barbara A. Williams is an American radio astronomer and the first African-American woman to earn a PhD in astronomy (University of Maryland, College Park, 1981).
+Barbara Ann Williams is an American radio astronomer who was the first African-American woman to earn a PhD in astronomy (University of Maryland, College Park, 1981).
 Her research largely focused on compact galaxy groups, in particular observations of their emissions in the H I region in order to build up a larger scale picture of the structure and evolution of galaxies.
-Williams was named as the Outstanding Young Woman of America in 1986 and is currently a retired Associate Professor in the Department of Physics and Astronomy at the University of Delaware.
+Williams was named as the Outstanding Young Woman of America in 1986.
+She is a retired associate professor in the Department of Physics and Astronomy at the University of Delaware.

 Early life and education

 Williams earned her bachelor's degree in physics at the University of North Carolina at Greensboro.
 She moved to the University of Maryland, College Park for her graduate studies, earning a Master's and PhD in the field of radio astronomy in 1981.
 She was a member of Phi Beta Kappa academic honor society.
 Williams was the first African-American woman to earn a PhD in astronomy.
 She studied elliptical galaxies using HI emissions.
 She returned to the University of North Carolina at Greensboro as a research associate, where she worked until 1984.
 In 1984 Williams was appointed as a postdoctoral fellow at the University of North Carolina at Chapel Hill.
 She spent a year as a NASA-American Society for Engineering Education summer faculty member at the Goddard Space Flight Center.
 She was named as the 1986 Outstanding Young Woman of America.